Related party information

-The remuneration policy for the Supervisory Board will be reviewed periodically, taking into account the principles as applied by the Dutch Government as majority shareholder.
+The remuneration policy for the Supervisory Board will be reviewed every three to four years, taking into account the principles as applied by the Dutch Government as majority shareholder.
 Amendments will be subject to the approval of the AGM.
 The members of the Supervisory Board have no shares, options, or loans related to the company.

 The annual remuneration of the members of the Supervisory Board is as follows:

-- 6 Dirk Jan van den Berg was per 23 April 2020 appointed as Chair of the SB and member of the SARC
+- 2 Dirk Jan van den Berg is Chair of the SB and member of the SARC.

-- 7 Koos Timmermens is the Chair of the ARC
+- 3 Koos Timmermans is the Chair of the ARC.

 - 4 Thessa Menssen resigned from the SB as per January 1, 2022, until then Thessa was member of the ARC and the Chair of the Impact Committee.